 Excellent question, Kris!

-I called American Express, Chase, and Citi, to ask about their small business credit card requirements.
+We called American Express, Chase, and Citi, to ask about their small business credit card requirements.

 What Qualifies As a Small Business?